dotlattice/LatticeObjectTree/README.md

 * BasicObjectTreeSpawnStrategy
     * The most basic, core spawn strategy
-    * Looks at the type of the node's value and creates child nodes based on the public properties and fields in that type.
+    * Looks at the type of the node's value and creates child nodes based on the public properties and fields in that type
-    * Does not include any cycle detection or filtering support.
+    * Does not include any cycle detection or filtering support
 * DuplicateCheckingObjectTreeSpawnStrategy
 	* The default strategy used by an ObjectTreeNode
-	* Delegates the actual child node creation to another spawn strategy (BasicObjectTreeSpawnStrategy by default).
+	* Delegates the actual child node creation to another spawn strategy (`BasicObjectTreeSpawnStrategy` by default)
-	* Stores a copy of every node in the tree as they are encountered for duplicate detection.
+	* Stores a copy of every node in the tree as they are encountered for duplicate detection
-	* Creates a special node with no children when a duplicate value is encountered.
+	* Creates a special node with no children when a duplicate value is encountered
 * FilteredObjectTreeSpawnStrategy
 	* The default strategy used by an ObjectTreeNode if a filter is specified
-	* Delegates the actual child node creation to another spawn strategy (DuplicateCheckingObjectTreeSpawnStrategy by default), then applies its filter to the results.
+	* Delegates the actual child node creation to another spawn strategy (`DuplicateCheckingObjectTreeSpawnStrategy` by default), then applies its filter to the results
 * EmptyObjectTreeSpawnStrategy
-	* A special spawn strategy that always returns an empty list of nodes.
+	* A special spawn strategy that always returns an empty list of nodes
-	* Used for duplicate nodes created by the DuplicateCheckingObjectTreeSpawnStrategy
+	* Used for duplicate nodes created by the `DuplicateCheckingObjectTreeSpawnStrategy`

-If you need to implement your own spawn strategy, you can base it on one of these or create a completely independent one that implements the `IObjectTreeSpawnStrategy` interface.
+If you need to implement your own spawn strategy, you can base it on one of these or create a completely independent one that implements the `IObjectTreeSpawnStrategy` interface directly.

 ### Filters